IMQS/htmlrender/README.md

-# imqs-html2pdf
+# htmlrender
-Small node express/puppeteer server that receives html via a post request, uses Chrome Headless to render the document to PDF or PNG.
+Small node express/puppeteer server that receives HTML via a POST request, and uses Chrome Headless (Puppeteer) to render the document to PDF or PNG.

+>> This service was originally called imqs-html2pdf, but once it starting doing things other than PDF, we renamed it to htmlrender

 # Run Server
 Install dependencies: `npm install`
 Start server: `npm start`

 # Examples